 - Privately wonders whether anything will ever feel different

 The pattern is real.
-It is also under-diagnosed, because the absence of visible breakdown is read by both the person and clinicians as evidence that nothing is wrong.
+It's also under-diagnosed, because the absence of visible breakdown is read by both the person and clinicians as evidence that nothing is wrong.

 How it maps onto formal diagnoses